Monarchy: Characteristics and role

 Monarchies are associated with hereditary reign, in which monarchs reign for life and the responsibilities and power of the position pass to their child or another member of their family when they die.
 Most monarchs, both historically and in the modern-day, have been born and brought up within a royal family, the centre of the royal household and court.
 Growing up in a royal family (called a dynasty when it continues for several generations), future monarchs are often trained for their expected future responsibilities as monarch.

 Different systems of hereditary succession have been used, such as proximity of blood, primogeniture, and agnatic seniority (Salic law).
 While most monarchs in history have been male, many female monarchs also have reigned.
 The term "queen regnant" refers to a ruling monarch, while "queen consort" refers to the wife of a reigning king.
 Rule may be hereditary in practice without being considered a monarchy: there have been some family dictatorships (and also political families) in many democracies.

-The principal advantage of hereditary monarchy is the immediate continuity of leadership (as evidenced in the classic phrase "The King is dead.
-Long live the King!").

 Some monarchies are not hereditary.
 In an elective monarchy, monarchs are elected or appointed by some body (an electoral college) for life or a defined period.
 Four elective monarchies exist today: Cambodia, Malaysia and the United Arab Emirates are 20th-century creations, while one (the papacy) is ancient.

 A self-proclaimed monarchy is established when a person claims the monarchy without any historical ties to a previous dynasty.
 There are examples of republican leaders who have proclaimed themselves monarchs: Napoleon I of France declared himself Emperor of the French and ruled the First French Empire after having held the title of First Consul of the French Republic for five years from his seizing power in the coup of 18 Brumaire.
 President Jean-Bédel Bokassa of the Central African Republic declared himself Emperor of the Central African Empire in 1976.
 Yuan Shikai, the first formal President of the Republic of China, crowned himself Emperor of the short-lived "Empire of China" a few years after the Republic of China was founded.